 Recently, WATM had the opportunity to speak with “Disjointed’s” showrunner and co-creator David Javerbaum about his thoughts on veterans being treated with cannabis.

 “I certainly feel that cannabis should be legal and people should have the option,” David proudly states.
 “It’s ridiculous that it’s not better known as a treatment and people are such dicks about it.”

-Earlier this fall, Netflix released the show’s first 10-episodes with an additional 10 more due out early next year.
+Earlier in January 2018, Netflix will proudly release the show’s next episodes.
 So stay tuned to watch Carter’s transition out of the Army and back into civilian life.